FrontenderMagazine/how-to-avoid-duplicate-downloads-in-responsive-images/eng.md

 ![][]

-[Larger view][].
+[Larger view][14].

-The semantics of the solution, while not ideal, are not horrible either: the [HTML5 specification][] states that an `<object>` “element can represent an external resource, which, depending on the type of the resource, will either be treated as an **image**, as a nested browsing context, or as an external resource to be processed by a plugin” (emphasis mine).
+The semantics of the solution, while not ideal, are not horrible either: the [HTML5 specification][15] states that an `<object>` “element can represent an external resource, which, depending on the type of the resource, will either be treated as an **image**, as a nested browsing context, or as an external resource to be processed by a plugin” (emphasis mine).

 And although the `<span>` is not as nice as a real alt attribute, using a visually hidden element for accessibility is not uncommon.
 Consider, for example, “Skip to content” links that are visibly hidden but available to screen readers.